 Below are the step-by-step instructions for how to string a racquet.

 Check out this video for an excellent explanation of each step.
-Once you’ve watched it, come back and read the instructions again and it will make MUCH more sense.
+Once you’ve watched it, come back and read the instructions again and they will make MUCH more sense.

 1. Things to Consider Before Starting